iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

 ## SQL

-* `Structure:` SQL stores data in `tables` which contains `rows` and `columns`.
+* **Structure:** SQL stores data in `tables` which contains `rows` and `columns`.
 It is well structured and as SQL is *Relational Database*, it usually has some relations between different tables *(Primary Key, Foreign Key, etc)*.
-* `Speed:` Because of these relations and *well defined* structure, SQL avoids *data duplication* and is relatively faster for joins, queries, updates, etc. Sounds good right?
+* **Speed:** Because of these relations and *well defined* structure, SQL avoids *data duplication* and is relatively faster for joins, queries, updates, etc. Sounds good right?
 But wait...
-* `Flexibility:` This also means that you need to plan the structure ahead of time and any changes to that will difficult (relations remember? tables are connected.
+* **Flexibility:** This also means that you need to plan the structure ahead of time and any changes to that will difficult (relations remember? tables are connected.
 You can't simply change one and not take care of the other side).
-* `Big Data`: Since the changes needs to be applied at various places and the data is broken into various logical tables (we will see how in a minute).
+* **Big Data:** Since the changes needs to be applied at various places and the data is broken into various logical tables (we will see how in a minute).
 It requires to perform various read operation on multiple tables to get what we want.
 Big Data requires data READ and WRITE queries to be fastest, hence SQL might not a better choice for that.
 Although you can use SQL databases for a large scale deployment because...
-* `Community`: SQL is a mature technology, it's been there since ages and there are many experienced developers who understand it very well.
+* **Community:** SQL is a mature technology, it's been there since ages and there are many experienced developers who understand it very well.
 This means that there is great support available and you will definitely find help if you get stuck somewhere and you can easily find a lot of independent consultants who can help with the deployment of large scale SQL databases.
-* `Scalability`: In almost all situations SQL databases are `vertically scalable`.
+* **Scalability:** In almost all situations SQL databases are `vertically scalable`.
 This means that you can increase the load on a single server by increasing things like RAM, CPU or SSD.
 It s robust and it has proven that it can handle possibily anything.
 It follows [ACID](https://blog.sqlauthority.com/2007/12/09/sql-server-acid-atomicity-consistency-isolation-durability/) properties (Atomicity, Consistency, Isolation and Durability).

 ### Example